Annotated List Part I

 -Leave, but don't leave me/ Look around and choose your own ground: Dorothy walks away from aunt and uncle; as she walks away, she looks back over her shoulder(The flashback and foreshadowing defined

 Much of the foreshadowing we see in DSotR is accomplished by first creating a flashback effect, which, in turn, demonstrates how certain themes keep getting repeated throughout [See song "Time""Kicking around on a piece of ground . . .", which is a reference to the above lyrics, as an example of foreshadowing that relies on the flashback].
 The first bit of foreshadowing can be seen in "Speak to Me", which features various sound effects that resurface later in the album.
-Pink Floyd might have used this to suggest how the stresses that eventually drive a person insane actually begin in the womb, before the child is even born.
+Pink Floyd might have used this to suggest how the stresses that eventually drive a person insane actually begin in the womb, before the child is even born; or, if you want to think of this person as HAL, then it was a defect in HAL's original programming that eventually caused him to go "mad".
 This foreshadowing, however, is specific to the album; the above lyrics are the first piece of foreshadowing that are peculiar to DSotR.
 Rather than drawing on the flashback to accomplish its effect, however, this is a straightforward example of foreshadowing.
 What is peculiar, however, is that these same lyrics are later used in Part II to create a flashback effect.

 In this sequence, Dorothy is running smack into that tough kind of love that pushes its dependents to eventually assert their own independence.
 Dorothy needs to take Toto and run, but right now she just wants somebody else to get her out of the mess which she got herself into.
 When it eventually does become clear to Dorothy that she is going to have to solve her own problems, she will take Toto and run.
 Her looking back over her shoulder as she walks away is foreshadowing the fact that she won't get very far before deciding she needs to return.)